Solution & technology

 Management of an hybrid micro-grid system with CHP (cogeneration) and storage

-In Germany, a solar PV plant hybridized with a cogeneration unit and, both electrical and thermal, storage facilities uses the solar production forecasts over several time horizons to optimize the operations of the micro-grid.
+In Germany, a solar PV plant, hybridized with a cogeneration (CHP) unit and storage facilities, uses the solar production forecasts over several time horizons to optimize the operations of the micro-grid.

 These hour-ahead forecasts are critical to adjust the system management to weather changes.

 As an example, the day of May 18th, 2017 is quite illustrative:

 The production drop which occurs at 11.20 am and continues the whole afternoon was not forecast on the day before.

 In contrast, the hour-ahead satellite based forecasts are well predicting this event between 30 to 60 minutes in advance.
 This leaves enough time to adjust the power instructions to the other components of the micro-grid (CHP, programmable load, storage) and to maintain an optimal system operation.